MerchV/iOSCrashReporter/README.md

 11 UIKit 0x28f047b3 <redacted> 134
 ```

 These lines may not show method names or anything useful.
 That's due to symbolication.
 The lines would need to be manually symbolicated.
-If I can figure out how to automate that process I will add it to this repository, but until then some crash reports just might not contain any useful information.